How to Store Your Coffee Properly: The Golden Rules for Freshness

 Storage Guide · The Coffee Journal

 The golden rules of freshness.
 Freshly roasted coffee is alive.
-It releases, it evolves, it breathes.
-If stored poorly, it ages in a few days.
-If well protected, it retains all its complexity for weeks.
+It releases, evolves, breathes.
+Poorly stored, it ages in a few days.
+Well protected, it keeps all its complexity for weeks.

 The Enemies